All you need to know…

 What’s included and what do I need to bring?

-Shepherd’s huts are equipped with beds, bedding, towels, and and outdoor kitchen stocked with cooking utensils and a gas burner.
+Shepherd’s huts are equipped with beds, bedding, towels, and and outdoor kitchen stocked with cooking utensils, pans and a gas burner.
 Tea and coffee are provided.
 The campsite is equipped with a shower and a composting toilet.
 The price for staying at Coombeshead includes a complimentary Animal Encounters Tour.
 Other tours are available including wildlife walks, and beaver watching.
 A pair of binoculars, and sturdy walking boots and wellies (the site can become very wet at certain times of year) are a must.

 Are there tables and chairs?

 The communal area has tables and chairs, and a wooden bench outside each of the shepherd huts.
 For those wishing to sit outside their tents – please bring your own.